 Ingersley mill was water powered until the 1950s.
 In 1803 the power of the river was increased by the construction of Clough pool and the waterfall (left) which stored up enough water to drive the wheel at maximum power throughout the day.
 Overnight the reserves in the pool were restored while the mill was idle.
 See the page on mill ponds.
 The water wheel (below) directly powered the machinery until 1895 after which the water drove a dynamo and the machinery was powered by electric motors, providing much greater flexibility in the layout and types of machinery that could be used.
 This was one of the very first mills in the country to be powered by electricity.

 Originally there was a smaller wheel house containing two overshot water wheels, one above the other, one of 22ft diameter, the other of 32ft, designed to use the water twice.
 When more power was required the wheel house was enlarged to what we see today and a single 56 foot diameter by 9 foot wide wheel (right) was installed.
-The wheel at Ingersley mill is famous for the fact that it was, at 56 feet in diameter, the largest in England, and only exceeded in Britain by the wheel at Laxey in the Isle of Man.
-This was undoubtedly one of the most powerful water wheels installed anywhere.
+The wheel at Ingersley mill is famous for the fact that it was, at 56 feet in diameter, the second* largest in England, and only exceeded in Britain by the wheel at Laxey in the Isle of Man, and that at Diggle mill in Greater Manchester.
+Ingersley Clough mill was undoubtedly one of the most powerful water wheels installed anywhere.
 The power of the water was taken through the rim of the wheel enabling the light weight bicycle wheel type structure visible in the picture.
-Regrettably, some decades after it became redundant, the wheel was removed and scrapped by W.& A.E.Sherratt, dyers and printers.
+Regrettably, some decades after it became redundant, the wheel was removed and scrapped by W. & A.E.Sherratt, dyers and printers.